MicrosoftDocs/biztalk-docs/biztalk/core/configuring-identifiers-as2.md

 5. Under the **Additional Agreement Resolvers** section, for the **AS2To** property, enter an additional alias for the partner that receives the message.

     > [!NOTE]
     >  This property is optional.
 This property is available for backward compatibility.
-When a party definition is migrated from BizTalk Server 2006 R2 or BizTalk Server 2009 to [!INCLUDE[prague](../includes/prague-md.md)], the name of the party in the previous versions of [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] is included as a value for this property.
-This ensures that the agreement resolution happens and the existing applications and partner definitions can be used with [!INCLUDE[prague](../includes/prague-md.md)].
+When a party definition is migrated from BizTalk Server 2006 R2 or BizTalk Server 2009 to BizTalk Server, the name of the party in the previous versions of [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] is included as a value for this property.
+This ensures that the agreement resolution happens and the existing applications and partner definitions can be used with BizTalk Server.

 6. Click **Apply** to accept the changes before continuing with the configuration, or click **OK** to validate the changes and then close the dialog box.